DoDAO-io/chatgpt-prompts/theming/remove-coloring.md

 Write all the code in typescript as use types wherever possible and use them to make the code more explicit.

+Just give the code for the component.
+I have all the other setup.